Is your retail business in need of exciting new ways to attract customers?

 As a motive, they encourage customers to take the expected action.

 Add an element of challenge that is usually tailored-made and direct customers depending on the context.
-It also helps you refine where you want your customer to go and how you want them to get there.
+It also helps you refine where you want your customers to go and how you want them to get there.

 5 Excellent Retail Gamification Examples